-10 Sep Too Tight or Too Loose- What is Going On With Your Pelvic Floor?
+10 Sep Too Loose or Too Tight?
+What is Going On With Your Pelvic Floor?

 Assessing the Pelvic Floor

 Another way to assess the pelvis is through the different exercises we practice in yoga class that highlight where the imbalance lies.
-If we are focusing on slowly engaging the pelvic floor and holding it for 3 counts and the mom cannot maintain the tone for that long, she may need to have her focus be on strengthening.
-However, if when we are doing quick “blinks” of the muscles and the mother is unable to have that quick release reaction or if she cannot do a slow 3 count release, she may need to focus on lengthening and relaxing the pelvic floor.
+If we are focusing on slowly engaging the pelvic floor and holding it for 3 counts and you cannot maintain the tone for that long, you may need to focus on strengthening.
+However, if when we are doing quick “blinks” of the muscles you are unable to have that quick release reaction or if you cannot do a slow 3 count release, you may need to focus on lengthening and relaxing the pelvic floor.

 A Few Ways to Release the Pelvic Floor

 One rather simple way to help release overly tight pelvic floor muscles is deep diaphragmatic breathing.
 Remember, the pelvic diaphragm mirrors that of the respiratory diaphragm.
-The mom can bring her awareness to the inhalation to expand and stretch the pelvic floor and allow for a natural contraction (not forceful engagement!) on the exhalation.
-For moms who are having a hard time releasing or even feeling their pelvic floor muscles, I recommend, for my pregnant moms, side lying or child’s pose, for non-pregnant moms, lying on the back with a pillow under their knees.
+One can bring awareness to the inhalation to expand and stretch the pelvic floor and allow for a natural contraction (not forceful engagement!) on the exhalation.
+For people who are having a hard time releasing or even feeling their pelvic floor muscles, I recommend, side lying or child’s pose, for non-pregnant people, lying on the back with a pillow under their knees.
 This takes the weight off the pelvic floor and can help bring better awareness to the pelvic floor muscles than sitting upright.